kristofa/mock-http-server/README.md

 ### Reworking existing integration tests to use MockHttpServer

-We assume that you start from an integration test where the software you want to test actually communicates with an external service and the test runs green.
+We assume that you start from an integration test in which case the software you want to test actually communicates with an external service and the test runs green.

 First thing to do is configure `LoggingHttpProxy` to sit in between the software you test